UK vs US crochet Terminology: The Complete Guide

 To make it easy to remember, note the difference between these sets of crochet terminology.
 The UK terminology of crochet stitches refers to the number of loops on your hook, while the US terminology refers to the number of yarnovers when pulling up your first loop.

 For example, a US single crochet (UK double) has a single yarn over (hence, single in US terms) but two (double) loops on the hook after pulling up a loop from the stitch.
 A US double crochet (UK treble crochet) has two yarn over after inserting it into the stitch but has three loops on the hook after pulling up a loop (hence, treble in UK crochet terms).
-The differences in term abbreviations are limited only to regular or traditional crocheting.
-The world is undivided in terms of the unique Tunisian crochet.
-The stitch names are the same all over the world.
-Even for knitting, the knit and purl stitch is same anywhere in the world as are knitting techniques.

 While the move of crochet patterns from only magazine editions to easily available everywhere on the internet is a good move, it has also raised questions and confusion.
-Most crochet patterns may clearly indicate whether they use British or US crochet terminology, but chances are some free patterns may not.
+Most crochet patterns may clearly indicate whether they use British or US crochet terminology, but chances are, some free patterns may not.
 Plus, crocheters themselves skip out on checking the origin in the excitement of finding an exciting design.
 So, you need to be ready to convert a pattern into crochet terms you understand.

 For all basic stitches in UK crochet terminology, here are the US stitches right beside them.
 This way, you can convert the stitch terms according to the pattern on hand.